slopezpereyra/slopezpereyra.github.io/_posts/2026-03-04-TheChristOfTheGospels.md

 Christianity as an organized religion: the Trinity, Incarnation, the Original Sin\...

-The political and historical events which lead to the formulation and embracement of these dogmas are generally well understood.
+The political and historical events which led to the formulation and embracement of these dogmas are generally well understood.
 More often than not, they were motivated by political and institutional interests.
 Constantine and Justine, and the councils they convened, are a topic of political history,